Thailand Food Guide

 halal

-HIGH AVAILABILITYHalal food is widely available in November 2025, especially in Southern Thailand (Pattani, Yala, Narathiwat provinces with 80%+ Muslim population) and Bangkok's Muslim communities.
-Look for halal certification labels or ask for "อาหารฮาลาล" (ahaan halal).
-Many Thai dishes naturally align with halal requirements when prepared without pork and alcohol.
-Southern Thai Muslim cuisine offers unique dishes like Massaman curry (Indian-Muslim influenced), Roti Mataba (stuffed pancakes), and Khao Mok Gai (Thai chicken biryani).
-Bangkok's Yaowarat (Chinatown) has numerous halal Thai-Chinese restaurants.
+HIGH AVAILABILITYHalal food is easy to find, particularly in Southern Thailand (Pattani, Yala and Narathiwat provinces are more than 80% Muslim) and in Bangkok's Muslim neighborhoods.
+Look for halal certification or ask for "อาหารฮาลาล" (ahaan halal).
+Many Thai dishes work fine for halal diets once pork and alcohol are left out.
+Southern Thai Muslim cooking has its own repertoire, including Massaman curry (with Indian-Muslim roots), Roti Mataba (stuffed pancakes) and Khao Mok Gai (Thai chicken biryani).
+Bangkok's Yaowarat (Chinatown) has a good number of halal Thai-Chinese restaurants.

 kosher